What Is Augmented Reality?

 Pranav Mistry demonstrates the novel camera of the SixthSense project where the user can take the picture by using the framing gesture.
 Pranav Mistry/Wikimedia Commons

-The basic idea of augmented reality is to superimpose graphics, audio and other sensory enhancements over a real-world environment in real time.
+The basic idea of augmented reality is to superimpose graphics, audio and other sensory enhancements over our existing real-world environment in real time.
 Sounds pretty simple.
 Besides, haven't television networks been doing that with graphics for decades?
 However, augmented reality is more advanced than any technology you've seen in television broadcasts, although some new TV effects come close, such as RACEf/x and the super-imposed first down line on televised U.S. football games, both created by Sportvision.
 But these systems display graphics for only one point of view.
 Next-generation augmented-reality systems will display graphics for each viewer's perspective.

 Some of the most exciting augmented-reality work began taking place in research labs at universities around the world.
 In February 2009, technophiles at the TED conference were all atwitter because Pattie Maes and Pranav Mistry presented a groundbreaking augmented-reality system, which they developed as part of MIT Media Lab's Fluid Interfaces Group.
 They called it SixthSense, and although the project is stalled, it's a good overview of how you'll find basic components that are found in many augmented reality systems: